arouyan/lakeFS/docs/reference/glossary.md

 ## Rollback

+A rollback is an atomic operation reversing the effects of a previous commit.
 If a developer introduces a new code version to production and discovers that it has a critical bug, they can simply roll back to the previous version.
 In lakeFS, a rollback is an atomic action that prevents the data consumers from receiving low-quality data until the issue is resolved.
 Learn more about how lakeFS supports the [rollback](https://docs.lakefs.io/use_cases/rollback.html) operation.